 Later manga chapters have Nana’s character evolving significantly and there are several interesting plot twists to come.
 Thus, the second season transforms the anime into a more compelling story based on Nana’s redemption.

 The good news is that there is plenty of manga source material for creating the Talentless Nana Season 2 anime.
-Better yet, English-only fans who wish to read ahead of the anime can jump straight to Crunchyroll for the latest chapters.
+Better yet, English-only fans who wish to read ahead of the anime can jump straight to Crunchyroll to read Volume 5: Chapter 29.

 The bad news is that the anime ended too soon.
 It should have been two cours from the outset since a longer first season would have greatly impacted the storytelling and thus the resulting reviews.